ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/motikan2010/CVE-2021-34646](https://github.com/motikan2010/CVE-2021-34646) :  ![starts](https://img.shields.io/github/stars/motikan2010/CVE-2021-34646.svg) ![forks](https://img.shields.io/github/forks/motikan2010/CVE-2021-34646.svg)

 ## CVE-2021-34600
- Telenot CompasX versions prior to 32.0 use a weak seed for random number generation leading to predictable AES keys used in the NFC tags used for authorization of users.
+ Telenot CompasX versions prior to 32.0 use a weak seed for random number generation leading to predictable AES keys used in the NFC tags used for local authorization of users.
+This may lead to total loss of trustworthiness of the installation.